marcingolenia/mcode/src/pages/blog/2021-12-24-minimal_apis_fsharp.md

   console.log(`Example app listening at http://localhost:${port}`)
 })
 ```
 This is normal since many many years for node.js developers.
 I am happy that .NET ecosystem has gained a very lean and quick way to start building an API, like node.js devs have been doing.
 All in all I hope You share my opinion that the minimal apis, did improve F# web dev-ex as well.
-Remember, despite of the simple default host model in minimal API, You still have the power to adjust host, service collection, error handling, logging etc. Benefit from simplicity, configure later.
+Remember, despite of the simple default host model in minimal API, You still have the power to adjust the host, service collection, error handling, logging etc. Benefit from simplicity now, configure later.

 In addition I hope that the trick I mentioned (including sample repo) on how to integrate F# Giraffe stuff into existing C# WebApi will help You out there in bringing F# to Your company.
 - - -